 If you’re signing up for health insurance for the first time this year, then you may have some questions about your options on and off the marketplace.
 Even if this isn’t your first enrollment period, certain aspects of the signup process can be daunting, especially when it comes to the metal classification system.
 Health insurance plans are now classified by tiers ranging from less coverage to more.
 You’ll see these plans listed as bronze, silver, gold and platinum.
 There’s also a “catastrophic” option, but it’s a special case reserved for a select group of enrollees.

 The metal designations are designed to help consumers make more informed choices about their coverage.
 After all, most people would assume that a platinum-tiered plan would be better than a bronze one.
 However, metal type does not refer to the quality of the plan.
 Each metal signifies the plan type’s actuarial value, a concept that we’ll discuss in detail below.
-In this case, “coverage” simply refers to how much an insurer pays for your medical care, not how many benefits you’ll receive.
+In this case, “coverage” simply refers to how much an insurer pays for your medical care and the extent to which certain services are covered, not how many benefits you’ll receive.

 Regardless of the plan type you choose, you’ll still gain access to the ten essential benefits that are guaranteed under the Affordable Care Act as well as other benefits depending on your individual plan.
 Which type of Obamacare plan you should choose depends on different factors, such as how often you’ll use it and what your budget is.
 In this article, we’ll give you more information on each tier type so that you can sign up with confidence this November.